We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The National Center for Complementary and Integrative Health (NCCIH) say that topical use is likely safe.

 That said, the oral use of aloe vera may cause stomach cramps or diarrhea due to its laxative effects.
-There have also been some reports of liver damage associated with long-term aloe vera supplement use.
+There have also been

 The NCCIH also report that nondecolorized whole leaf extract of aloe vera seems to be associated with cancer risk in rats.